-Evidence of community hotspots or outbreaks in the area of the care setting or the hairdressers home or workplace(s) based on information provided by NYCC and CYC.
+Evidence of community hotspots or outbreaks in the area of the care setting or the hairdressers home or workplace(s) based on information provided by the Local Authority.

-If a hairdresser is contacted as part of a track and trace and are made aware that they have been in contact with a person/ place where Covid-19 is present, then they should contact all care settings that they operate in to make them aware and cancel all appointments and self-isolate as per national guidelines.
+If a hairdresser is contacted as part of a track and trace and are made aware that they have been a close contact with a person/ place where Covid-19 is present, then they should contact all care settings that they operate in to make them aware and cancel all appointments and self-isolate as per national guidelines.